Fed lifts rate by quarter-point but says inflation is easing - NewsBreak

 Fed lifts rate by quarter-point but says inflation is easing

-The Federal Reserve extended its fight against high inflation Wednesday by raising its key interest rate a quarter-point, its eighth hike since March .
+WASHINGTON (AP) — The Federal Reserve extended its fight against high inflation Wednesday by raising its key interest rate a quarter-point, its eighth hike since March.
 And the Fed signaled that even though inflation is easing, it remains high enough to require further rate hikes.

 Throughout his remarks Wednesday, Powell sounded a dual message.
 He frequently acknowledged signs that high inflation is slowing.